mabur/mang_lang/readme.md

 In this example `output` becomes `[1, 9]`.

 ## Strings
-Strings are similar to tuples:
+Strings are similar to arrays:
 ```
 {
 first_name = "Magnus",